-- H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2020-2021 academic year (see the next item below), use the 2020-2021 academic year's CDS Question B1 cohort. - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.

-- For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2021-2022 academic year (see the next item below), - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non- - .
+Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-Estimated Final

-Indicate the academic year for which data are reported for items H1 , H2 , H2A , and H6 below: Х
+Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below:

-Which needs-analysis methodology does your institution use in awarding g institutional aid?
+Which needs-analysis methodology does your institution use in awarding institutional aid?
 (Formerly H3)

 Х Federal methodology (FM)

-Institutional methodology (IM)
+Institutional methodology (IM

 Both FM and IM

 Need-based (Include non- need-based aid use to meet need.)
-Non-need-based (Exclude non-need- based aid use to meet need.)
-Scholarships/Grants Federal \$5,762,012 \$0 State all states, not only the state in which your institution is located \$2,409,690 \$19,531 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). ¢44.227.004 COE4 044 , \$14,237,904 \$951,044 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college \$4,020,967 \$73,231 Total Scholarships/Grants \$26,430,573 \$1,043,806
+Non-need- based (Exclude non- need-based aid use to meet need.)
+Scholarships/Grants Federal \$5,367,166 \$0 State all states, not only the state in which your institution is located \$2,395,291 \$32,960 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$19,333,225 \$2,463,020 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college \$4,781,951 \$157,102 Total Scholarships/Grants \$31,877,633 \$2,653,082 Self-Help Student loans from all sources (excluding parent loans) \$16,737,973 \$10,398,600 Federal Work-Study \$312,226 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)
+Total Self-Help \$17,050,199 \$10,398,600 Parent Loans \$48,593,938 Tuition Waivers Note: Reporting is optional.

-Parent Loans \$49,059,502

-Tuition Waivers

-Note: Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere. \$580,889 \$97,167
+Do not report tuition waivers elsewhere. \$453,877 \$46,913 Athletic Awards

-Athletic Awards

-- H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.